spectrum-spark/covid_singlestrain_scenarios/README.md

-# Impact of hybrid immunity on future COVID-19 waves: theoretical populations
+# Reactive vaccination and hybrid immunity: theoretical populations

+This repository was created for the WHO work ("prosposal 1") looking at reactive vaccination.
+This repository contains the code for the main simulation itself.
+It simulates three covid waves with four rounds of vaccination.

+Note that some files are first generated from the code here: https://bitbucket.org/thaople/covid-abm-presim/src/WHO/.
+The code for the immunity model can be found here............

 ## 1. Run the "presimulation" files

-See https://bitbucket.org/thaople/covid-abm-presim/src/master/ which generates various parameter files and inputs such as demographics, contact matrices, and vaccination rollout.
+See https://bitbucket.org/thaople/covid-abm-presim/src/WHO/ which generates various parameter files and inputs such as demographics, contact matrices, and vaccination rollout.

 Copy the contact matrices into this folder (or make a note of where they are and update in the **generate_json_files_.....py** files before running them)